Subway Footlong Pass is back — here’s how to get it

 The Subway Footlong Pass costs $15 and will only be sold to its MyWay rewards members, Subway says.
 Pass holders will be able to get 50% off one footlong sub one time per day through April.

-Pass sales begin at 8 a.m.
-EST March 21.
+Pass sales begin at 7 a.m. central March 21.
 Subway’s MyWay Rewards is available in the U.S. and Canada, Subway says.

 “Subway’s inaugural Footlong Pass showcases all of the things our fans crave from Subway: our footlong subs, everyday value and, of course, exclusive perks for loyalty members,” said Barb Millette, senior director of loyalty & gift cards at Subway.
 “The first 10,000 passes sold out in a matter of hours, and while we have 250,000 available this time around, we expect them to go very quickly.”